jodersky/sbt-gpg/README.md

   `credentials` mechanism, thus enabling global configuration without the need of adding a global plugin.*

-- Works out-of-the-box. *Publishing falls back to unsigned artifacts in case key material cannot be found, after emitting an explicit warning.*
+- Works out-of-the-box. *`publishLocal` falls back to unsigned artifacts in case key material cannot be found, after emitting an explicit warning. `publish` will fail the build by default if signing fails to avoid accidentally publishing unsigned artifacts, though you can override this with a setting.*

 ## Requirements